Recipes of Summer II

 Mix It Up!

 It’s great as it is, but you can give it a little additional “umph” if you like.
+Get creative with your farmers market recipes.
 To keep it vegan just add chick peas or vegetarian by adding feta.
 Give it a Caprese twist by adding basil and buffalo mozzarella.
 Go Italian sub by tossing in chunks of salami and pepperoni along with 1t of oregano.

 Stuffed Acorn Boats